Network Preference Dynamics using Lattice Theory: Problem Definition

-In all three examples, the class of relative orderings over the alternative set is restricted.
-We assume that agents' preferences satisfy the following minimal axioms.

-\begin{assumption}[Reflexivity] The preference $\prefers_i$ satisfies $a \prefers_i a$ for all $a \in \A$ and for all $i \in N$. \end{assumption} \begin{assumption}[Transitivity] For all $i \in \N$ and for all $a, b, c \in \A$ such that $a \prefers_i b$ and $b \prefers_i c$, it is necessarily true that also $a \prefers_i c$. \end{assumption}
+\begin{assumption}[Reflexivity] The preference $\prefers_i$ satisfies $a \prefers_i a$ for all $a \in \A$ and for all $i \in \N$. \end{assumption} \begin{assumption}[Transitivity] For all $i \in \N$ and for all $a, b, c \in \A$ such that $a \prefers_i b$ and $b \prefers_i c$, it is necessarily true that also $a \prefers_i c$. \end{assumption}

 Irreflexive preferences are said to be \emph{strict} while reflexive preferences are \emph{weak}.
 One can always obtain a strict preference from a weak preference by defining $a \succ_i b$ if and only $a \succeq_i b$ and $b \not\succeq_i a$.
 Intransitive preferences are inconsistent.
 We recall from the introduction that we do \emph{not} assume preferences are complete, i.e.,~we do not assume for all $a,b \in \A$, $a \prefers_i b$ or $b \prefers_i a$.
-Thus, an agent may be indecisive, or, alternatively, limited information about an agent's preferences is known.
+Thus, an agent may be indecisive, perhaps making comparisons between alternatives with limited information.